alexarice/advent-of-code-2018/README.md

 2. Get a list of all the rectangles this intersects
     -   If this list is empty then we have found the answer
-    -   Otherwise partition the remaining Rectangles into ones that have been intersected and ones that haven\'t
+    -   Otherwise partition the remaining Rectangles into ones that have been intersected and ones that haven't
 3. Use the intersected rectangles as a queue, popping off the top, and adding all rectangles that it intersects with (out of those which have not been added to the queue yet) to the back of the queue